nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include note.html content="

-View the grade for a student within the focused class.
+View all session grades of a student within the focused class.

 " %}